nipy/nipy/doc/devel/guidelines/make_release.rst

     rst2html.py README.rst > ~/tmp/readme.html

-  because this will be the output used by pypi_
+  because this will be the output used by PyPI_

 * Check the dependencies listed in ``nipy/info.py`` (e.g.
   ``NUMPY_MIN_VERSION``) and in ``doc/users/installation.rst``.
 They should